 Even so, there is a way to delete the default Mail app on iMac/MacBook.

-If your Mac is running on macOS 10.12 and above, you need to disable System Intergrity Protection first before you are unable to remove a system app like Mail app.
+If your Mac is running on macOS 10.12 and above, you need to disable System Integrity Protection first before you are unable to remove a system app like Mail app.

-Your System Integrity Protection is disabled.
-Restart your Mac.
+Step 3 Now that your System Integrity Protection is disabled, restart your Mac.

 You can also use the sudo rm -rf command to delete other default apps on Mac, such as Safari, FaceTime.